dentolos19/PasteMystNet/README.md

 var paste = await pasteForm.PostPasteAsync();
 ```

-For more examples for using this library, visit the [wiki](https://github.com/dentolos19/PasteMystNet/wiki/Usage) or check out the [unit tests](./PasteMystNet.Tests).
+For more examples for using this library, visit the [usage wiki](https://github.com/dentolos19/PasteMystNet/wiki/Usage) or check out the [unit tests](./PasteMystNet.Tests).